edbarbier/parsa-hugo/exampleSite/content/mashed-potatoes.md

 type = "post"

 +++
 Mashed potato for Christmas, Thanksgiving and wintery nights!
+Trust me even if you dont like mashed potato you need to try it to give it another chance and you will fall in love ;)

 **Recipe**